robovm/robovm-docs/en/tutorials/ib-basics/ib-basics.md

 Our app will allow a user to enter her name and click on the `Click Me!` button to see a nice personalized greeting.

-Before you continue with this walkthrough, we recommend going through the [Getting Started Guide](/getting-started/introduction.md), which demonstrates how to properly setup the development environment of your choice.
+Before you continue with this tutorial, we recommend going through the [Getting Started Guide](/getting-started/introduction.md), which demonstrates how to properly setup the development environment of your choice.

 ## Creating the Project